 Parrot Analytics' television demand data highlights the global TV content monetization opportunities for NBC and thousands of TV studios, linear networks, broadcasters, pay TV providers and OTT / SVOD platforms.

-This page has been modified on Feb.
-22, 2024, 1:01 p.m.
-PST using tv demand data from Parrot Analytics for Today (US) in Canada.
-We provide our partners with essential subscription-video-on-demand capabilities to help them drive better and more informed content advertising strategies.
+This page has been updated on March 3, 2024, 1 p.m.
+PST using analytics from Parrot Analytics for Today (US) in the United Kingdom.
+We provide our partners with meaningful entertainment industry capabilities to help them drive better and more informed content partnership strategies.
 Contact us today to find out more.